novikovalab/piawka/statistics.md

 $$F_{ST} = \frac{\sum_\text{sites} (H_B - H_W)}{\sum_\text{sites} H_B}$$

-where H_W = average within-group heterozygosity (average of the two groups' per-site pi) and H_B = between-group heterozygosity (equivalent to dxy at a single site).
+where $H_W$ = average within-group heterozygosity (average of the two groups' per-site pi) and $H_B$ = between-group heterozygosity (equivalent to dxy at a single site).
 Averaging numerators and denominators separately across sites gives the correct "ratio of averages" estimator that is robust to differences in sample size.

 Ranges from 0 (panmixia) to 1 (complete reproductive isolation).